 On June 5, 2020, the Children's Commission hosted a one-hour webcast, “Benefits of Utilizing Technology in Child Welfare Cases,” designed for judges who preside over the CPS docket.

 Moderated by Hon.
-Rob Hofmann, Judge of 452nd District Court and Jurist in Residence for the Children’s Commission, the panel discussion includes five judges who share their experiences with virtual child welfare hearings and related silver linings.
+Rob Hofmann, Judge of 452nd District Court and Senior Jurist in Residence for the Children’s Commission, the panel discussion includes five judges who share their experiences with virtual child welfare hearings and related silver linings.
 Topics include how to manage dockets and find an interpreter; greater child and parent engagement; the advantages of virtual mediation; an increase in attorney participation and preparation; and the benefits of increased frequency of family time (also known as visitation).
 Viewers will also learn about how all of these technological benefits can be used to advance permanency for children in care.

 Panelists are Hon.
 Melissa DeGerolami, Associate Judge of the Child Protection Court of South Central Texas; Hon.
 Delia Gonzales, Associate Judge of the Child Protection and Permanency Court in Dallas County; Hon.
 Thomas Stuckey, Associate Judge of the Centex Child Protection Court South; Hon.
 Angela Graves-Harrington, District Judge of the 246th Family Court in Harris County; and Hon.
 Carlos Villalon Jr., Associate Judge for the Child Protection Court of the Rio Grande Valley West.